Polylith in a Nutshell

-Components are service-level building blocks, which remove the need for layers (horizontal, vertical slice, or onion) in your architecture.
+Components are high-level building blocks (bricks) which remove the need for layers (horizontal, vertical slice, or onion) in our architecture.

-A component can represent a part of your domain (e.g. cart, invoice, order, user, etc.), or be part of your infrastructure (e.g. authentication, database, log, etc.), or be an integration point to a third-party system (e.g. crm, payment, sms, etc.)
+A component can represent a part of our domain (e.g. cart, invoice, order, user, etc.), or be part of our infrastructure (e.g. authentication, database, log, etc.), or be an integration point to a third-party system, (e.g. crm-api, payment-api, sms-api, etc).

-A base is a special type of component that only exposes its functionality via a public API (e.g. REST, GraphQL, gRPC, command-line, etc.).
+A base is a special type of building block (brick) that only exposes its functionality via a public API, e.g. REST, Lambda, GraphQL, gRPC, command-line, etc.

 A base exposes a collection of endpoints via its API, and delegates the implementation of each endpoint to an appropriate component.

-This gives a “monolithic development experience” with full code navigation, debugging, and refactoring across your entire code base, and the possibility to work with your entire system in a single REPL.
+A development project is the place we use to work with all our libraries, components, and bases.
+It gives us a “monolithic development experience” with full code navigation, debugging, and refactoring across our entire codebase, and the possibility to work with our entire system in a single REPL.

-Components simplify the design of our services by giving us building blocks at right level of abstraction, which are understandable, composable, reusable, and replaceable.
+- The LEGO-like components simplify the design of our tools and services by giving us building blocks at the right level of abstraction, which are understandable, composable, reusable, and replaceable.

 - Components are inherently simple and easy to reason about; they are just code, have a clear interface, and hide their implementation.